wehlutyk/thesis/content/3-4-gistr-results.md

 In order to keep the model palatable, we first set aside part of the information provided by exchanges.
 Indeed, the natural way of analysing an exchange in a transformation diagram is to see it as a permutation of a sub-sequence of words in the utterance, with possible replacements, insertions and deletions added in-between.
 Analysing the regularities of such a process is matter for a model in itself, and we chose to leave this aspect of transformations for further research.
-We instead focus on insertions, deletions, and replacements, and keep from exchanges only the conserved or replaced status of a word.
+We instead focus on insertions, deletions and replacements only.
+When words are exchanged we consider only whether they are replaced or conserved, and do not look at their change of position.
 Note that while this excludes any shifts in position from our model, the approach still benefits from having detected exchanges earlier in the procedure: it guarantees that the remaining insertions and deletions correspond to actual appearances and disappearances, not undetected exchanges.